xiotics/L4D2-Ultimate-Mod-Manager/README.md

 # L4D2-Mod-Manager

-## Due to the tool being AI-generated and my current focus on learning coding, I'll no longer be maintaining or providing support for this tool for the time being.
+## Due to the tool being AI-generated and my current focus on learning coding, support for this is limited for now.

 Manager to enable Mods in Addon disabled Modes (Versus)<br>
 Steam Guide can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3332849494)